kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-02-02-whats it for.md

 - It's easy to find things interesting and valuable but much harder to think of and say something interesting or valuable.
 - Don't just share what you think makes you interesting and/or unique.
-- You probably can't do better than adhere to the spirit of the Howard Thurman quote
+- You probably can't do better than adhere to the spirit of the Howard Thurman quote:

 > “Don’t ask what the world needs.
 Ask what makes you come alive, and go do it.
 Because what the world needs is people who have come alive.”

 - Show your working **only** if it helps understand how you arrived at or are getting to your answer.
-- Remember you stand on the shoulders of giants, credit otherts and assume Epistemic humility.
+- Remember you stand on the shoulders of giants, credit others and assume epistemic humility.
 - _(If you're not a genius then having to make up or re-purpose words for what you're attempting, probably isn't a good sign_ ಠಿ_ಠ)

 ## 1. Introducing myself beyond LinkedIn